Dave-team/Knowledge-base/Management.md

 - “I don’t love this”
 - EOD 'do you need anything from me'
 - Practice empathy: 'I’m sorry to hear that'

+## Onboarding
+Prior to starting: Make others aware of the new hire and make sure everyone knows that the new projects are high priority

+Day 1
+- Sit with HR induction
+- Set up IT
+- Provide high level context and update on status, vision, challenges
+- Provide access to tools, set up machine etc.

+Day 2:
+- Plan of action and prioritization of projects
+- Introductions to key people in the business
+- Schedule in meetings with the key people
+- Start looking at the existing data to get a good grip on how the business works

+Early weeks
+- Work on projects that are faily easy to complete, engage with multiple teams and allow learning of the data model

+## Starting as a manager in an existing team
+Ask your direct reports:
+- What are the biggest challenges the organization is facing (or will face) in the near future?
+- Why is the organization facing (or going to face) these challenges?
+- What are the most promising unexploited opportunities for growth?
+- What would need to happen for the organization to exploit the potential of these opportunities?
+- If you were me, what would you focus attention on?
+- How can we improve the team works together?